knative/docs/serving/samples/helloworld-go/README.md

 ## Prerequisites

-* A Kubernetes Engine cluster with Knative installed.
+* A Kubernetes cluster with Knative installed.
 Follow the [installation instructions](https://github.com/knative/install/) if you need to create one.
 * [Docker](https://www.docker.com) installed and running on your local machine,